 Die Mauer muss weg

-Today we commemorate the 30th anniversary of the fall of the Berlin Wall, but November 9, known by Germans as Schicksalstag, is much more than that happy event.
-For the history of Germany in the 20th century and for the rest of Europe maybe … It is a key day and a turning point in history.
+Today we commemorate the 35th anniversary of the fall of the Berlin Wall, but November 9th, known by Germans as Schicksalstag (‘Day of Fate’), is much more than that happy event.
+For Germany in the 20th century and for the rest of Europe maybe … It is a key date and a turning point in History.

 • 9.
 November • 1918